christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 TYPE      The RR TYPE of data present in the RDATA field.

-TTL       Time interval a RR may be cached by nameservers
+TTL       Time interval a RR may be cached by name servers

 RDLENGTH  The length of the RDATA field.
 RDLENGTH will be safely ignored in RPP